 - Parallel Collections (without going into detail, they allow for parallelizing basic collection transformers, like

-across multiple threads).
+foreachormapacross multiple threads).

-Actor syntax (concurrency operators) is heavily influenced by Erlang (with some important additions) – with regards to the library you use (standard actors, Akka, Lift, scalaz), there will be different combinations of question and exclamation marks: !
+Actor syntax (concurrency operators) is heavily influenced by Erlang (with some important additions) – with regards to the library you use (standard actors, Akka, Lift, scalaz), there will be different combinations of question and exclamation marks: ! (in the most cases for sending a message one-way), !!, !?, etc.

 Besides that, first-class functions make your life way easier even when you work with old Java concurrency frameworks: ExecutorService, Fork-Join Framework, etc.